-This vehicle may have an auxiliary input located on the radio faceplate and a USB port located in the instrument panel storage area.
-External devices such as iPodsTM, laptop computers, MP3 players, CD changers, USB storage devices, etc. can be connected to the auxiliary port using a 3.5 mm (1/8 in) input jack or the USB port depending on the audio system.
+The vehicle has a 3.5 mm (1/8 in) auxiliary input jack on the faceplate and a USB port in the instrument panel storage area.
+External devices such as iPods, laptop computers, MP3 players, CD changers, USB storage devices, etc. can be connected to the auxiliary port using a 3.5 mm (1/8 in) input jack or the USB port depending on the audio system.